mco-gh/mco.dev/content/post/edu/gmail.md

 coverImage = "/img/gmail.png"
 +++

 Right now - do you have hundreds or even thousands of emails in your inbox?
-I hate feeling like my main communication channel is a godawful mess.
-That's why I think this is so important. **The good news**: the road to gmail bliss is easy, just follow me...
+I hate feeling like my main communication channel is a godawful mess. **The good news**: the road to gmail bliss is easy, just follow me...

 <!--more-->